lukearend/mac-setup/keyboard.md

 #### Karabiner complex mappings

-Right command can be combined with hjkl for vim-style cursor navigation.
+Right command can be combined with hjkl for left/down/up/right arrow keys, vim-style.

-- right_command + hjkl -> left/down/up/right arrow keys
+Escape, when used in combination with hjkl, becomes control+left/down/up/right.
+This maps to the Spectacle actions for rearranging windows windows.

-Escape, when combined with certain keys, becomes an alias to the control key.
+Escape, when combined with brackets or alphanumerics besides hjkl, becomes an alias to the control key.
 Escape is easier to reach with the left pinky than the left control key.

-- escape as virtual modifier
-- escape + c -> control + c (CLI interrupt)
-- escape + e/y -> ctrl + e/y (vim line down/up)
-- escape + r -> control + r (vim redo)
-- escape + right_command + hjkl -> control + left/down/up/right arrow keys (Spectacle actions)

-Right command, when combined with certain keys on the left side, becomes an alias to the shift key.
-Right command is easier to reach than the right shift key; it obviates the swivel of the wrist to press shift with the right pinky.
+Right command, when combined with left-hand alphanumerics or brackets, becomes an alias to the shift key.
+Right command is easier to reach than the right shift key.

-- right_command + a -> shift + a (vim end of line, insert mode)
-- right_command + r -> shift + r (vim replace mode)
-- right_command + t -> shift + t (vim skip until backwards)
-- right_command + f -> shift + f (vim find in line backwards)
-- right_command + x -> shift + x (vim delete backwards)
-- right_command + g -> shift + g (vim go to)
-- right_command + v -> shift + v (vim visual line)
-- right_command + s -> shift + s (vim delete line and enter insert mode)

-than right shift when holding shift for left-hand keys in vim commands like V (visual select), A (end of line, insert mode), G (go to); it obviates the rightward swivel of the wrist to press shift with the right pinky.

-Holding keypad_6 shifts the top two rows of the keyboard one row down.
-This prevents one from having to stretch their fingers to reach two rows above the home row (unless to press F keys).
-If pressed alone acts as a regular space bar press.
+Holding down the left space bar (keypad_6) shifts the top two rows of the keyboard one row down.
+This prevents one from having to stretch their fingers as much to reach the upper rows.

 - keypad_6 as a virtual modifier, space if pressed alone
 - keypad_6 + \<tab\>qwert\<keypad_2\> -> \<grave accent\>1-6